Draining The Hallyu Media Swamp! — How K-Pop And K-Drama Fans Can Read Legit Hallyu News From Legit Hallyu Journalists [Opinion]

 Also, these bad Hallyu writers have a thing for sticking to and abusing the popular trends.
 If 90 percent of their writing is on the currently trending K-pop acts (EXO, BTS, Twice), currently trending K-dramas (there are none right now but last season Hwarang and Goblin were abused), or currently trending Hallyu news in general and they also have the aforementioned detail of no social reach pertaining to Hallyu, you should ignore everything they write.
 They’re the ones making Hallyu media a swamp.

 IMPORTANT NOTE: There are phenomenal journalists and writers who at times cover Hallyu and are not fans of it.
 You can tell who they are as their articles range in subject.
-Also, they will most likely be easy to find via social media too.
+Also, they will most likely be easy to find via social media.
 Though they are not trying to promote themselves as Hallyu writers or journalists, they are trying to promote themselves as good writers or journalists able to write on a wide array of topics.

 To all my fellow fans in K-pop, K-dramas, K-variety shows, or whatever it is in Hallyu you admire, I hope this analysis will help you figure out which Hallyu journalists and writers are worth reading and which ones should not.
 Once again, do not attack the news sites themselves because they are simply a platform.
-If we are able to weed out those who are guilty of abusing what we love, we may see sooner more so than later the Hallyu media swamp being drained.
+If we are able to weed out those who are guilty of abusing what we love, we may see soon the Hallyu media swamp being drained.

 [Featured Image of Respective Entertainment Labels/Edited by War Omega]